top of page

 Secondary Research

-A 2023 online survey of 2,000 U.S. adults found that nearly three-quarters (74%) of Americans have a monthly budget.
-However, 84% of Americans with a monthly budget report that they sometimes exceed that budget (Nerdwallet, accessed August 14, 2023).
+Too many Americans exceed their set monthly budgets.
+A 2023 online survey of 2,000 U.S. adults found that three-quarters (74%) of Americans have a monthly budget.
+However, 84% of Americans with a monthly budget report they sometimes exceed that budget (Nerdwallet, accessed August 14, 2023).

 In-Depth Interviews